Skip to Content

 Although the military has a zero tolerance policy with drug abuse allegations, the service member should not give up hope, and fall on their sword.
 At MJA, we give daily consultations to service members who are suspected of unlawful drug use, and a common refrain we hear from these service members is that they have been told there is no hope so accept accountability and maybe the punishment will be less.
 If you are suspected of drug abuse based off of a positive urinalysis you should always ask yourself whether you can plead guilty to something you know you did not do.
 If you are not comfortable pleading guilty, then you need to retain the best military drug abuse defense lawyer you can to fight shoulder-to-shoulder with you throughout the process.

 When your career, freedom, and future are on the line, you need an experienced law firm in your corner.
 The skilled and assertive attorneys at Military Justice Attorneys will zealously fight for you.
 We have defended service members facing investigation, trial, and discipline for the most serious offenses under the UCMJ, including drug offenses.
-Call us today at (843) 773-5501 for a free consultation.
+Call us today at (843) 773-5501 for a consultation.

 The post Can Poppy Seeds Cause a Positive Drug Test? appeared first on Military Justice Attorneys.